sf-wdi-gaia/project-vagabond/README.md

 ## Expectations

+You need to be at GA every morning at **10am** to meet with your client.
 This contract consists of four core sprint and four bonus sprints.
 Each sprint consists of a set of user stories.
 YOU MAY NOT BEGIN A NEW SPRINT/BONUSES WITHOUT CLIENT APPROVAL.

 You will work in groups of four, and we expect you to always **pair** when writing code.